 Miss Mina Murray is one of New England's finest classic burlesque dancers.
 She specializes in the elegant striptease and flirtatious fan dance.
-As co-founder of The Boston BeauTease (formerly The Boston Babydolls), she was instrumental in the revitalization of burlesque in the Boston area.
+As co-founder of BeauTease Burlesque (formerly The Boston Babydolls), she was instrumental in the revitalization of burlesque in the Boston area.
 She is the author of Miss Mina Murray's Little Book of Better Burlesque and Miss Mina Murray's Little Book of Burlesque Costuming, Volume 1: The Foundations.
 She is hard at work on Volume 2, which should be available in 2024.